jackkershaw/fare-free-london/README.md

 - Used Responsively to get responsive design right - see my LinkedIn about this [here](https://www.linkedin.com/posts/jackkershaw_webdevelopment-responsivedesign-devtools-activity-7209579627588005889-Bwso?utm_source=share&utm_medium=member_desktop).
 - Added a sign up form to the site.
 Since I was on a tight deadline from the client, I used a similar approach to the form on my [Right to the City project](https://github.com/jones58/right-to-city).
 - Add back to top button, again taken from my [Right to the City project](https://github.com/jones58/right-to-city).
 I then edited the component as needed for this project.
+- Added get involved button to the footer to drive traffic to the get involved page.
+I put it here because I wanted people to see it after scrolling to bottom.

 ## Debugging

+- I noticed there was a bug in the mobile menu, where clicking on a link for a page you're already on didn't make it go away - I fixed this by adding an onClick event handler to each link to set the menuOpen state to false.